-Aberlour is a small and rather quaint distillery when compared to it’s gigantic neighbours.
+Aberlour is a small and rather quaint distillery when compared to its gigantic neighbours.
 Indeed, as I approached the gates on a warm Sunday morning, the contrast between this and the new Macallan distillery I visited 24 hours earlier could not have been greater.
 Tradition seems to seep from the walls, giving the impression that little has changed since Fleming’s day.
 Indeed, the man himself lies buried in the cemetery across the road, no doubt keeping an eye on his creation even now.

 It was an informative and fun tour, ably led by guide Nicola who clearly held a passion for the subject herself, something which can’t be said for every tour guide I’ve come across, sadly.
-Cruelly made to work on the Sunday morning following the annual Highland Games and the celebrations which follow, Nicola regaled with tales of her grandfather, once the mill-man at the distillery, and something of a character by all accounts and her grandmother, who’s Clootie Dumplings could contain anything up to a full bottle of whisky, depending on how much she consumed herself during the making of the thing.
+Cruelly made to work on the Sunday morning following the annual Highland Games and the celebrations which followed, Nicola regaled with tales of her grandfather, once the mill-man at the distillery, and something of a character by all accounts and her grandmother, who’s Clootie Dumplings could contain anything up to a full bottle of whisky, depending on how much she consumed herself during the making of the thing.

-Such stories highlight the distilleries place in the local community.
+Such stories highlight the distillery’s place in the local community.
 Whisky is the very lifeblood of this part of Scotland, with just about everyone in the area touched by it in one way or another and an understanding of this is a great thing to take away from a distillery tour.

-Aberlour is a charming distillery, attractive to look at and an intriguing learning experience to boot, it should be high on the bucket list of any connoisseur who turns their eye toward Speyside.
+Aberlour is a charming distillery, attractive to look at and an intriguing learning experience to boot.
+It should be high on the bucket list of any connoisseur who turns their eye toward Speyside.